Yurihaia/nbtdoc-rs/docs/validation.md

 		* if the variant is `Child(v)`, go to the child of the current tag named `v`.
 	* Note that you cannot go into lists through `Child`, as there is no way to get the index.
 When going up with `Super`, go up to the next compound.
 	* When you find the value that contains the id, use `Root::get_regitry_item` to get the next index.
 If that NBT value is not present, you must use the registry default if it exists.
+Note that if this is directly inside an `Or` type, and the field is not present, it counts as a failure for the `Or`.
 * For the `Or` type, check each `NbtValue` in order.
 If one succeeds, use that entry.

 Repeat this for each part of the path, and at the end you should be at the correct tag.
 The validator should create an error